Silver0034/Aria-Labels/README.md

 ### Render Filters

-The `Render_Filters` class is responsible for enhancing the accessibility of image blocks.
+The `Render_Filters` class is responsible for enhancing the accessibility of image and cover blocks.
 It adds the `aria-hidden` attribute to the block's HTML if the `alt` attribute is empty.

 The class uses the `render_block` filter to modify the block's HTML.
 The `add_aria_label_to_empty_alt_tags` method checks if the block is an image block and if the `alt` attribute is empty.
 If both conditions are met, it adds `aria-hidden="true"` to the `<img` tag in the block's HTML.